 Franklin Eliser Savage, born 20 November in 1911 near Wood River, Nebraska, to Wendell and Evelyn Savage.
 The Savage clan were homesteaders from the earlier days and owned 260 acres of land.
 Frank grew up on that farm throughout the roaring twenties listening to the radio as the F.B.I. chased John Dillinger or Bonnie and Clyde through the mid-west.
 He was the middle child, his brother was three years older and his sister was the baby, five years younger.
 His brother would go into the Navy and be lost during the Battle of Midway, and his sister would marry her childhood sweetheart but lose him in the Marine Corp at Saipan.

 One summer at the county fair, a group of barnstormers performed, and Frank knew that flying was for him.
-One of the planes landed and he was taken aloft, his life forever changed.
+One of the planes landed and he was taken aloft, his life was forever changed.
 During that weekend the pilot befriended Frank and gave him flying lessons, since Frank seemed to have a knack for the stick, it was 1927.
 Frank then dreamed of flying, and was always drawing airplanes and reading a Popular Mechanics magazine whenever he could get one.
 The mail planes would buzz the farm, and Frank flew his milk stool into his dreams.

 In 1929 after the stock market crash, his folks lost most everything, but 25 acres and the house, the house Frank was born in.
 He felt he was adding to the problems financially and went to Grand Island and joined the Army, he was 18 years old.
 He felt this would give him a steady income to help support his Mother and Father.